-Name of Plan Lead Organization How do the goals of your Strategic Plan

-overlap with the goals of each plan?

-Continuum of Care Homeless Coalition of HCPC's mission overlaps with the City 's

-Continuum of Care Polk County Strategic Plan and Action Plan goals through

-Polk County

-enhanced coordination between public and

-private social service providers, as well as

-community outreach on issues related to

-homelessness.

-City of Lakeland Ten City of Lakeland The City's comprehensive plan includes a

-Year Comprehensive housing element with goals of special use for

-Plan development of this Consolidated Plan.
-The

-housing element includes strategies for

-provision of affordable housing goals.
-These

-goals align with those in this Consolidated

-Plan, and were important in developing the

-priority needs and strategies

-Local Housing City of Lakeland The City's Local Housing Assistance Plan

-Assistance Plan (LHAP) includes goals related to affordable

-housing programs identified as priority

-needs in this Consolidated Plan, particularly

-in terms of expanding the supply of

-affordable housing.

-Impediments to Fair City of Lakeland Actions to address impediments identified in

-Housing Choice the AI are incorporated in the Action Plan

-City of Lakeland CRA City of Lakeland Goals do not overlap

-Area Plan

-Five Year and Annual Lakeland Housing Goals do not overlap

-Plans Authority

-Consolidated Plan Polk County Goals do not overlap

-Neighborhood Services

-Division
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Continuum of Care Homeless Coalition of Polk County HCPCs mission overlaps with the City's Strategic Plan and Action Plan goals through enhanced coordination between public and private social service providers, as well as community outreach on issues related to homelessness.
+City of Lakeland Ten Year Comprehensive Plan City of Lakeland The City's comprehensive plan includes a housing element with goals of special use for development of this Consolidated Plan.
+The housing element includes strategies for provision of affordable housing goals.
+These goals align with those in this Consolidated Plan, and were important in developing the priority needs and strategies

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Local Housing Assistance Plan City of Lakeland The City's Local Housing Assistance Plan (LHAP) includes goals related to affordable housing programs identified as priority needs in this Consolidated Plan, particularly in terms of expanding the supply of affordable housing.
+Impediments to Fair Housing Choice City of Lakeland Actions to address impediments identified in the AI are incorporated in the Action Plan City of Lakeland CRA Area Plan City of Lakeland Goals do not overlap Five Year and Annual Plans Lakeland Housing Authority Goals do not overlap Consolidated Plan Polk County Neighborhood Services Division Goals do not overlap